 Managerial Legend Gustáv Sebes and the Birth of 'Modern Football'

-Of persons arrived at high places, the team for managers began with Gusztáv Sebes, a beloved and cultivated person who had been a trade union organizer in Budapest and pre-war Paris at Renault car factories and was accorded a political clean bill of health to run affairs as the Deputy Sports Minister.
-Patronage by the communists and coming on with good connections, he knead his socialist credentials to a new formulaic style; and seeking a powerful ensemble through it, caused world football to witness ‘socialist football' in its prime.
+Of persons arrived at high places, the team for managers began with Gusztáv Sebes, a cultivated person who had been a trade union organizer in Budapest and pre-war Paris at Renault car factories and was accorded a political clean bill of health to run affairs as the Deputy Sports Minister.
+Patronage by the Hungarian communists and coming on with good connections, he knead his socialist credentials to a new formulaic style; and seeking a powerful ensemble through it, caused world football to witness ‘socialist football' in its prime.
 His was a team game that would brush aside an assortment of individuals for six years to set milestones not set before or since.

 In fact, Sebes was a system-maker who made his mark as a brilliant pioneer and macro-manager who along the way must have shared the belief in the finite or infinite (depending on your point of view) perfectibility of the game.
 Sebes wished, however, to do more than understand the game, he wished to change it and drew insight from the past that tell of a time some years before his own.
-The views Sebes held were rooted in the phenomenal success of other great teams two decades before, namely Vittorio Pozzo, who won famous victories for Italy and Hugo Meisl of Austria.
+The views Sebes held were rooted in the phenomenal success of other great teams two decades before namely Vittorio Pozzo who won famous victories for Italy and Hugo Meisl of Austria.
 While receptive to past currents he went many steps further as a management herald of a new age.
-Sebes himself originated an observation that only in fusing a flexible base and adopting a positive, complex passing plan could football more completely realize itself and bring tactics to a besetting position and this permeated his work root and branch.
+Sebes originated an observation that only in fusing a flexible base and adopting a positive, complex passing plan could football more completely realize itself and bring tactics to a besetting offensive position and this permeated his work root and branch.

 His main object was to command the best talents of the day as seen through a single team and to make them believe as he did: to present an example of socialism in action.
 He also probably intended to show that Hungary during its glorious football reign had produced men as great as the greatest as the now dominant Germans, Italians and Brazilians.
-Fortunately for him and for the footballing world, among those who lent themselves to his purposes were several players of many-sided genius.
+Fortunately for him among those who lent themselves to his purposes were several players of many-sided genius.
 As their fame steadily grew around them for a remarkable lineage of seven years, the team known variously abroad as the 'Mighty', 'Magical' or "Magnificent Magyars" or simply and affectionately as the 'Golden Team' in Hungary was thrust upon audiences with a major box-office appeal.

-Proud of their abilities, Sebes in these years favored the extension of power to more of his players than had any in the past.
-He was wise enough to encourage his players to abandon strict positional roles that he identified as a bottleneck to give rise to a no-limit ambiance with the team larger than the sum of its parts in a sort of catalytic alchemy.
-Under his leadership, the team was one of the first to communicate a new triangle-based passing offense among an arsenal of other maneuvers.
+Proud of their abilities, Sebes in these years favored the extension of power to more of his players than had any manager in the past.
+He was wise to encourage his players to abandon strict positional roles that he identified as a bottleneck to give rise to a no-limit ambiance with the team larger than the sum of its parts in a sort of catalytic alchemy.
+The team was one of the first to communicate a new triangle-based passing offense among an arsenal of other maneuvers.

 For a start, the attack that was enlivened with the players swinging in free-flowing style toward opponents' goal did not liken to a ' line formation ' but laid down a more fluid checkered pattern where space was created to play the ball into by changing lane assignments to find perfect pieces of land and to fabricate confusion that was simply about twenty years ahead of its time: for example if Kocsis drifted wide Bozsik moved into the center, if the right-winger Budai moved inside then defending right-back Buzánszky overlapped Budai's original position, if Hidegkuti advanced upfield, Puskás dropped back and so on, and in this way with its striking degree of overlap prefaced the first edition of "Total Football".